-SF2 shall ensure that, although authenticated users can have access to memories using commands in test mode, they cannot access directly their contents.

-Only authorized Test Mode users also have access to other address regions which are not accessible in user mode.

-The Strength of Function claimed for the Protected Test Memory Access security function is high.
+- 153 SF2 shall ensure that, although authenticated users can have access to memories using commands in test mode, they cannot access directly their contents. - 154 Only authorized design and production engineers running tests on the TOE will have access to the TME conditions. - Authorized Test Mode users also have access to other address regions which are not accessible in user mode. - 156 The Strength of Function claimed for the Protected Test Memory Access security function is high.